KimTan021/bubble_data_extractor/README.md

 ```bash
 (.venv) C:\Users\Python-Projects
 ```
-5. Go back to your main directory or the folder you created to store the app's files, then run "pip install -r requirements.txt"
+5. Go back to your main directory or the folder you created to store the app's files, then run the command below.
 ```bash
 pip install -r requirements.txt
 ```